 Kentik APIs enable programmatic control over Kentik Detect setup (administrative functions), notification in response to user-defined conditions (alerting), and the querying of network data stored in Kentik Detect (see About the V5 APIs).
 Kentik currently has the API versions shown below.

-- Covers administrative functions (users, devices, tags, etc.) documented in V5 Admin APIs.
+- For documentation of administrative functions (users, devices, tags, etc.) start with V5 Admin APIs.
 For a list, see V5 Admin Methods.

 - For documentation of querying methods that return either data or graphs, see V5 Query API.
 For a list, see V5 Query Methods.

 The following API versions are now discontinued (endpoints are no longer available):